What does the German Supply Chain Act regulate?

 ---|---|

-Scope From 2023, initially for companies with 3,000 employees; since January 1, 2024 for companies with 1,000 employees. | Scope The law applies to companies with 1,000+ employees and a turnover of over €450 million.
-The directive is also valid for non-EU companies with a corresponding turnover in the EU. |
+Scope From 2023, initially for companies with 3,000 employees; since January 1, 2024 for companies with 1,000 employees. | Scope The law applies to companies with 3,000 or more employees and a turnover exceeding €900 million.
+It also covers non-EU companies that generate a corresponding turnover of €900 million within the EU. |

-Area of responsibility Companies must integrate preventive measures in their own business operations as well as direct suppliers.
-They must also set up a grievance procedure that makes it possible to draw attention to risks and violations of human rights or environmental standards by indirect suppliers and adapt risk management accordingly.
-In the event of a clear indication of violations, companies must immediately carry out a risk analysis, take preventive measures and regularly prepare reports on the fulfillment of their due diligence obligations.
-The documentation must be kept for seven years and made publicly accessible. | Area of responsibility Companies must carry out risk analysis and ensure their due diligence obligations are fulfilled on an ongoing basis.
-The regulation applies to direct and indirect suppliers along the entire supply chain. |
+Area of responsibility Companies must implement preventive measures within their own operations as well as those of their direct suppliers.
+They must also establish a grievance mechanism that allows stakeholders to report risks and violations of human rights or environmental standards by indirect suppliers, ensuring that risk management is adjusted accordingly.
+If there is clear evidence of violations, companies must immediately conduct a risk analysis, implement preventive measures, and regularly report on the fulfillment of their due diligence obligations.
+All documentation must be retained for seven years and made publicly accessible. | Area of responsibility Companies must conduct risk analyses and ensure that their due diligence obligations are continuously fulfilled.
+The Omnibus proposal requires that the risk assessment be repeated every five years.
+In general, due diligence obligations under the CS3D are similar to those in the LkSG, as both laws are based on the existing Due Diligence Process outlined in the United Nations Guiding Principles on Business and Human Rights (UNGPs).
+However, under the CS3D, mandatory due diligence applies only to direct suppliers. |

-Extent The protection of the environment is covered by the law once environmental risks can lead to human rights violations.
-Environmental infringements are also integrated via two international agreements on protection against the health and environmental hazards of mercury and harmful enduring organic substances. | Extent The European Parliament’s proposal targets environmental and social areas, including fair wages, safe working conditions, children’s rights, and the prohibition of forced labor, modern slavery and environmental degradation affecting natural resources for food production, access to clean drinking water and the prevention of deforestation. |
+Extent The protection of the environment is covered by the law when environmental risks have the potential to cause human rights violations.
+Additionally, environmental infringements are addressed through two international agreements that safeguard against the health and environmental hazards of mercury and harmful persistent organic pollutants. | Extent The European Parliament’s proposal addresses both environmental and social issues, including fair wages, safe working conditions, children’s rights, and the prohibition of forced labor and modern slavery.
+It also targets environmental degradation that impacts natural resources for food production, access to clean drinking water, and the prevention of deforestation. |

-Potential consequences Fines of up to €800,000 or up to 2% of a company’s global annual turnover and exclusion from public tenders for up to three years. | Potential consequences Violations could result in fines of up to 5% of annual global turnover and civil liability in the event of negligence or intent. |
+Potential consequences Fines of up to €800,000 or up to 2% of a company’s global annual turnover, as well as exclusion from public tenders for up to three years. | Potential consequences Violations can result in fines of up to 2% of annual global turnover.
+Civil liability has been removed under the Omnibus proposal, meaning companies will no longer face legal claims for negligence or intent related to their due diligence obligations. |

 New supply chain laws: history, status quo & outlook

-In June 2021, the Bundestag passed the “Act on Corporate Due Diligence in Supply Chains”.
-Regarding the efforts for an EU-wide supply chain directive, however, ministries led by Germany’s liberal party FDP put up considerable resistance to until the very end.
-On March 15, 2024, EU member states nevertheless agreed on an EU-wide law in a significantly watered down form.
-In contrast to the original wording, the law applies to companies with more than 1,000 employees (instead of 500) and an annual turnover of 450 million (instead of 150 million).
-Civil liability has also been weakened.
+In June 2021, the Bundestag passed the Act on Corporate Due Diligence in Supply Chains.
+However, in the debate over an EU-wide supply chain directive, ministries led by Germany’s liberal FDP strongly opposed it until the very end.
+Nevertheless, on March 15, 2024, EU member states agreed on an EU-wide law, the Corporate Sustainability Due Diligence Directive (CS3D).
+Its original scope was reduced during the implementation phase.
+Once enforced at the national level, the law will apply to companies with more than 3,000 employees and an annual turnover of €1 billion.

 Foundation of the “Supply Chain Act Initiative”